noahmvf/33-sorting-algorithms/README.md

 #### Feature Tasks
 * Research and implement three sorting algorithms in Javascript.
 Refer to [the Wikipedia page](https://en.wikipedia.org/wiki/Sorting_algorithm) on various algorithms
-   * There are LOTS of resources out there in Javascript about these topics
+   * There are LOTS of resources out there in Javascript about these topics.
+One of the great ones is [Visual Algo](https://visualgo.net/bn/sorting) for visualizations of how the algorithm works.
    * You should definitely rely on these resources, **BUT DO NOT BLATANTLY COPY/PASTE CODE THAT YOU FIND ONLINE**
    * Write comments in your code on what each line is doing so it is clear you made a concerted effort you tried to understand it